-Curve now lets you ‘go back in time’ and switch the card you paid with retrospectively
+Curve now lets you ‘go back in time’ and switch the card you paid with retroactively

 The problem, however, is if you pay for something with Curve but forget what card it is currently set to charge.
 Or, worse still, you are in an area with poor mobile phone reception and therefore are unable to use the Curve app to switch cards before you make your purchase.
 The new feature mitigates both scenarios.

 But — unsurprising if you’ve ever spent time with Curve co-founder and CEO Shachar Bialick, who talks at a hundred miles an hour and is always thinking three steps ahead — there is a bigger vision at play here too.
-The ability to “go back in time” and retrospectively change the source of payment could in future present an opportunity to recommend a different credit provider.
+The ability to “go back in time” and retroactively change the source of payment could in future present an opportunity to recommend a different credit provider.

 For example, should Curve spot that you have just purchased a high price item, such as a new television, and stuck it on your credit card, it could offer an alternative “pre-approved” loan with lower interest in partnership with a bank or other credit source and switch the charge accordingly.